Skip to main content

 {% if has_global_resources %}

-- You have access to the following pre-defined Python objects:
+- You have access to the following pre-defined Python runtime resource(s):

 {{ global_resources_stub | trim | indent(2) }}